ImageIndexer

 - One or Two Step Processing: Can do keywords and a simple caption in one step, or keywords and a detailed caption in two steps

-It is highly recommended to have a discrete graphics processor with at least 4GB of VRAM and at least 8GB of system RAM.
+It is recommended to have a discrete graphics processor in your machine.

 This tool operates directly on image file metadata.
 It will write to one or more of the following fields: